ricmmartins/apache-guacamole-azure/README.md

 # Deploying Apache Guacamole on Azure

-In this post I'll show you how to create your own jump server using [Apache Guacamole](https://guacamole.apache.org/), an open source tool wich provide similar funcionalities from [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).
+In this post, I'll show you how to create your jump server using [Apache Guacamole](https://guacamole.apache.org/), an open-source tool that provides similar functionalities from [Azure Bastion](https://docs.microsoft.com/en-us/azure/bastion/bastion-overview).

 The environment to be built will leverage the usage of Azure Database for MySQL (DBaaS), Azure Load Balancer, and Virtual Machines with Nginx as Reverse Proxy, Tomcat as Application Service, and the Certbot to get free SSL certificates from Let's Encrypt.